 Reaching the most vulnerable and at-risk since 2009.

-- As of January 2019, more than 20,000 men and boys received voluntary medical male circumcision services, thereby benefiting from this procedure’s protective effect against HIV infection.
-In addition, almost 13,200 of them were tested for HIV.
+- As of January 2020, more than 29,000 men and boys received voluntary medical male circumcision services, thereby benefiting from this procedure’s protective effect against HIV infection.

 - With support from the Maternal and Child Survival Program, the Namibia Planned Parenthood Association (NAPPA) improved the quality of their HIV and sexual and reproductive health services and expanded access to care while refocusing services on adolescents and youth.
 As a result, NAPPA provided 60,808 HIV tests, linked 2,049 HIV-positive clients to antiretroviral therapy, and initiated pre-exposure prophylaxis with 384 HIV-negative clients at high risk of contracting HIV.